-- NO submersion of the effective extremity in a bath tub, hot tub, or swimming pool for 4 weeks after surgery. - The dressing over your wound is an adhesive, waterproof dressing. - It is ok to shower immediately post-op.
-Use water ONLY on the dressing and pat dry.
-NO lotions, creams, oils or soaps on the dressing. - NO scrubbing of the incision. - If there is excessive drainage, please contact the office. - Dressing may peel back.
-Do NOT remove it.
-We will address it in the office.
-Call with concerns. - At 4-6 weeks, once you are out of your sling, you will be able to return to dressing "normally."
+- NO submersion of the effective extremity in a bath tub, hot tub, or swimming pool for 2 weeks after surgery. - NO showering for 3 days.
+On 3rd day remove bulky dressing and shower (unless otherwise) directed) Leave steristrips.
+DO NOT cover. - NO scrubbing of the incisions. - If there is excessive drainage, please contact the office. - At 4-6 weeks, once you are out of your sling, you will be able to return to dressing "normally."